DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Experimental Results

-Table \ref{tab: Comparison_Intra_2019} compares the proposed model's findings to state-of-the-art methods tested on the LivDet 2019 database and it is evident that the proposed method outperforms the method proposed in \cite{b15_chugh2}, \cite{b47_jung2} and the participating FPAD algorithms, namely JungCNN, JWL LivDet, and ZJUT DET while being tested on the samples captured with orcanthus and digital persona sensors.\\
+Table \ref{tab: Comparison_Intra_2019} compares the performance of the proposed model on the LivDet 2019 database.
+This comparison reveals that the proposed method achieves an accuracy of 91.57\%, outperforming the approaches outlined in \cite{b15_chugh2} as well as the FPAD algorithms, including JWL LivDet, JungCNN, and ZJUT DET, when tested on samples captured with digital persona sensor.
+For the orcanthus sensor, the proposed method outperforms all other methods with a classification accuracy of 98.32\% while it remains second after \cite{GONZÁLEZ-SOLER} with an accuracy of 91.57\% on digital persona dataset.
+The overall performance comparison indicates that the proposed method outperforms all other methods except, \cite{GONZÁLEZ-SOLER}, achieving a classification accuracy of 95.99

-The comparative analysis mentioned above concludes that the proposed method consistently outperforms state-of-the-art methods in the intra-sensor paradigm of FPAD, regardless of whether the spoof samples are made of known or unknown materials.
-When compared to standard CNN-based techniques, the dynamic ensemble of DNN and CNN enables them to learn their parameters more effectively.
+The comparative analysis mentioned above concludes that the proposed method consistently outperforms state-of-the-art methods in the intra-sensor paradigm of FPAD, for both known or unknown materials scenario.
+As compared to standard CNN-based techniques, the dynamic ensemble of DNN empowered with handcrafted features and CNN enables them to learn their parameters better.